wevbarker/HiGGS-devel/README.md

 	/usr/share/Mathematica/Applications/xAct/HiGGS
 	```
 4. Don't worry about the files `./peta4.*`, `./appcg.*` or `./tutor.*` - these are included as examples and are not part of the package.

+#### Requirements

+HiGGS has been tested in the following environment:
+- Linux x86 (64-bit)
+- Mathematica v 11.3.0.0
+- xAct v 1.2.0

 ## Quickstart